 FPO

-What is Follow-on Public Offer (FPO)?
+FPO Full Form: Follow-on Public Offer

 An FPO (Follow-on Public Offer) is a way for companies already listed on the stock market to raise extra funds by selling new shares.
 Unlike an IPO (Initial Public Offering), which is a company's first sale of shares to the public, an FPO happens later, often to support growth, reduce debt, or fund projects.